topfreegames/Will.IAM/pkg/client/README.md

 )
 ```

-If you service will use any internal function of william like a service, Ej: adding permission direct from you service and not from the Hub you need to set a KeyPair to auth.
+If your service will use any internal function of william like a service, Ej: adding permission directly from your service and not from the Hub you need to set a KeyPair to auth.

 ```go
 wi.SetKey(